Cody-Learner/aurch/README.md

 <br>
 NEWS/UPDATE INFO:<br>
 <br>
-UPDATE 2021-11-14
+UPDATE For  Nov 14, 2021 <br>
 Rewrote aurch to no longer require AUR dependencies.
-No AUR helper required on host!
+No AUR helper required on host. <br>
-Creates a chroot with aurutils set up, including a local pacman AUR repo, inside the chroot.
+Creates a chroot with aurutils set up, including a local pacman AUR repo, inside the chroot. <br>
-Added ability to git clone and build package independently to ease customization.
+Added ability to git clone and build package independently to ease customization. <br>
-AUR packages are retained in the chroot for dependency usage.
+AUR packages are retained in the chroot for dependency usage. <br>
 <br>
 <br>
 NEWS FOR Oct 31, 2021: <br>